 Population and demographics

-To find out more about people of the Kāpiti Coast from the 2013 Census of Population and Dwellings, have a look at the District's Community Profile.
+You can find out more about people of the Kāpiti Coast from 2006, 2013 and 2018 Census of Population and Dwellings on the People and Places website.
 This can give you a wealth of information about the population - age, gender, ethnicity, income, households and families - for the District as well as your local area.
-You can compare information with earlier 2001 and 2006 censuses, as well with other parts of the Wellington Region.
-If you prefer maps over tables, you can find the same information presented in map form on the Social Atlas.
+You can also compare the information with the earlier 2006 and 2013 Census, as well as against the Wellington Region.

 Also available are annual economic profiles that provide information on the value, employment, industries and skills of the Kāpiti economy, and quarterly urban development capacity reports that monitor a number of indicators including population projections, land and building supply and housing affordability.